-While restaurants are struggling to minimize costs due to COVID-19, food safety must remain at optimum compliance despite the major turn of events that has been burdening the industry.
-These simple food safety measures will ensure that even if times are challenging for restaurant owners, the quality of products and commitment to provide service to those in need will reflect that all is well.
+While restaurants are struggling to minimize costs due to COVID-19, food safety must remain at optimum compliance despite the major turn of events burdening the industry.
+These food safety measures will ensure that even if times are challenging, the quality of products and the commitment to serve those in need will reflect that all is well.

 - Regularly check equipment for leaks and sources of contamination.

 - Schedule pest control in your kitchen

 - Categorize plates, utensils, and even cutting boards when handling raw meat, poultry, and seafood specifically.
 When buying groceries, separate them from other types of food.
 Store them separately inside your refrigerator.

 - Store cleaning and chemical products away from the kitchen.

 - Use the FIFO (First In First Out) method when doing inventory.

 - Use a food thermometer to achieve the right temperature for cooking each type of food.
 For example: 62.8°C for whole cuts of meat and fin fish, 71.1°C for ground meat, and 73.9°C for poultry.

 - Store food six inches above the floor.